python/devguide/pullrequest.rst

 .. note::
    Pull requests with only code formatting changes are usually rejected.
-On the other hand, fixing typos and grammar errors in documents and docstrings are very welcome.
+On the other hand, fixes for typos and grammar errors in documents and docstrings are welcome.

 Second, be aware of backwards-compatibility considerations.
 While the core